evtn/me/README.md

 If you want to point out some problem with code, create an issue.
 Any non-constructive issue would be closed without discussion — if you don't have time for constructive points, then I don't have time to hear whatever you will write instead.

-If you want to suggest a feature, consider that the design is more or less final.
+If you want to suggest a feature, create an issue.
+Keep in mind that it's ultimately up to me to decide if this feature should be on *my* website.

 ## Usage